hlandau/ncdocs/domain-names.md

         "ds": [[]]
         "ds": [12345,8,1,"11f6ad8ec52a2984abaafd7c3b516503785c2072"]

     The following example form is literally valid, however the Digest field has been erroneously expressed in hexadecimal format rather than base64 format.
     Since the field length is a multiple of four characters this is valid base64.
 Note that the decoded digest field will be of the wrong length for the given Digest Type.
-However, it is not the job of implementations to validate this and implementations MUST NOT do so.
+However, it is not the role of implementations to validate this and implementations MUST NOT do so.

         "ds": [[12345,8,1,"11f6ad8ec52a2984abaafd7c3b516503785c2072"]]